robric/wiki-contrail-controller/Debug-Tips.md

 ````
 * tcpdump
 ````
-    tcpdump -ni any port <portnum> -A -s 1500
+    tcpdump -nei any port <portnum> -A -s 1500
 ````

 ## Text-only tools when GUI is not accessible